 Don’t make yourself dig for something that is buried if you need it for your basic setup.

-For example, you won’t need your sleeping bag, air mattress and extra padding before you need your tent body and tent poles.
-You have to erect your tent before you can put stuff inside it.
+- For example, you won’t need your sleeping bag, air mattress and extra padding BEFORE you need your tent body and tent poles.
+You have to erect your tent FIRST before you can put stuff inside it.

 You also want to keep “like items” together.
 Most people would not think about looking for a sleeping pad that is packed under a camp stove.

 - When we camp with our tent we have a 3 box system: “kitchen gear”, “camping gear” and “personal gear”.
 All are permanently packed with their appropriate items.

 - When we camp with our RV we have a similar system but instead of using storage boxes, we have dedicated areas in our RV’s interior and exterior storage compartments.

 We also keep a “restock list” when we are camping.
 It is a little notepad we bring on all of our trips.
 Each time we run low on something (like body soap, dish soap, batteries, duct tape etc.) we add it to the list.
 Then, when we get home we add those items to our ready-packed gear so it is prepared for our next trip.

 Tip #4 Emergency Gear Accessible